kyma-project/kyma/components/asset-upload-service/README.md

 ### Verify the code

 To check if the code is correct and you can push it, run the `before-commit.sh` script.
-It builds the application, runs tests, checks the status of the vendored libraries, runs the static code analysis, and ensures that the formatting of the code is correct.
+It builds the application, runs tests, and checks the status of the vendored libraries.
+It also runs the static code analysis and ensures that the formatting of the code is correct.